Peter Magadini: Biography

 In 1968, while teaching at his alma mater, Magadini was awarded a fellowship to perform with The Berkshire Music Festival Orchestra at Tanglewood.
 The next year he moved to Los Angeles where he taught drums at the Hollywood Professional Drum Shop and played with the Don Menza quartet.
 Magadini toured with Bobbie Gentry through 1969 before joining Diana Ross' first band as a solo artist.
 After touring with Ross from 1970 to 1971, he attended the University of Toronto, receiving a Master of Music degree in 1973.

-In 1976 he produced Polyrhthym, for IBis Records, featuring himself, George Duke, Don Menza and Dave Young.
+In 1976 Magadini produced Polyrhthym, for IBis Records, featuring himself, George Duke, Don Menza and Dave Young.
 His second album, Bones Blues, with Dave Young, Don Menza and Wray Downs, received a Juno Award nomination for Best Jazz Album of the Year in 1979.
 Magadini has also performed extensively with and produced recordings for blues-jazz vocalist Mose Allison.

-From 1988 to 1997, he taught at McGill University and Concordia University in Montreal and at the Brubeck Institute of the University of the Pacific from 2003 to 2007.
-He also maintains a private teaching practice in the California Bay Area.
+From 1988 to 1997, Magadini taught at McGill University and Concordia University in Montreal and at the Brubeck Institute of the University of the Pacific from 2003 to 2007.
+He also maintained a private teaching practice in the California Bay Area.

+Magadini died on August 13, 2023, at the age of 81.